 - H. Non IFS Credit Hours Those hours within the flexible time bands of a FWS that, with advance supervisory approval, an employee elects to work in excess of his/her basic work requirement so as to vary the length of a workweek or workday.
 Employees on IFS may earn and carry over Non IFS Credit Hours in accordance with Section 5C. - I. IFS Credit Hours Those hours during the biweek in which an employee working on the IFS may work to lengthen or shorten days to work other than an 8 hour day.
 These hours need not be approved in advance and their use is automatic, at the employee's election, whenever the employee works outside the traditional 8 hours.
-Other than for voluntary work on Sunday, the employee should record their activity under the normal WebTA codes and not as credit hours. - J. Tour of Duty The limits within which an employee must complete his/her basic work requirement, as determined by the work schedule he or she has selected. - K. Official Starting Time This is the pre-approved set starting time for employees on a fixed 8 hour work schedule and compressed work schedules. - L. Flexible 8 Hour Schedule An alternate work schedule/flexible work schedule consisting of 5 consecutive 8 hour days plus one half hour unpaid break each day, with no set arrival and departure times. - M. Mid-Day Flex Mid-Day Flex allows employees who participate in flexible work schedules including the IFS and the 8 hour flexible schedule to leave work in the middle of the day to attend to personal matters without being charged leave, and to return to work to complete work hours within the time frames allowed for the employee's work schedule.
-The Mid-Day Flex is not required to be taken in conjunction with the employee's meal break.
-They may be two separate periods of time.
+Other than for voluntary work on Sunday, the employee should record their activity under the normal WebTA codes and not as credit hours. - J. Tour of Duty The limits within which an employee must complete his/her basic work requirement, as determined by the work schedule he or she has selected. - K. Official Starting Time This is the pre-approved set starting time for employees on a fixed 8 hour work schedule and compressed work schedules. - L. Flexible 8 Hour Schedule An alternate flexible work schedule consisting of 5 consecutive 8 hour days (Monday -Friday) plus one half hour unpaid break each day, with no set arrival and departure times.
+Employees on Flexible 8 hour schedule are not required to take a thirty (30) minute unpaid meal period. - M. Mid-Day Flex Mid-Day Flex allows employees who participate in either the IFS or the 8 hour flexible schedule to leave work in the middle of the day to attend to personal matters without being charged leave, and to return to work to complete work hours within the time frames allowed for the employee's work schedule.